JoshCobra/Front-End-Developer/Stage-1/Readme.md

 - [**Installing and Utilizing VSCode Extensions**](Vs-Code-Extensions.md): Enhancing the capabilities of this integrated development environment.

 # My Top Bibliographies for Front-End Development

 Here is a list of some of the best books recommended for **front-end development**.
-They cover everything from fundamentals to advanced topics, making them perfect for developers of all levels:
+They cover everything from fundamentals to advanced topics, making them perfect for developers of all levels, you can find some of them [here](/Stage-1/Books):

 ### 1. **HTML & CSS: Design and Build Websites** – *Jon Duckett*
    - This book is an excellent starting point for learning the basics of **HTML** and **CSS**.
 It’s designed visually, which makes it easy to grasp key concepts and apply them.